xoxzo/blog.xoxzo.com/content/Engineering/vue-with-django-getting-started-en.md

 When I switched from Ruby On Rails to Django, the first thing I notice is the lack of official integration for Webpack.

-Webpack is the defacto tools to manage and compile your front end assets.
+Webpack is the defacto tool to manage and compile your front end assets.

-Due to lacking of official integration of Webpack, I try countless tutorials with not satisfying result due to several shortcomings
+Due to lacking official integration of Webpack, I try countless tutorials with no satisfying result due to several shortcomings

 ### Some of the shortcomings are

-1. Most tutorial cater for developer who want to build SPA based web application, so they seperate Vue from Django and Django only served as REST API provider
+1. Most tutorials cater for developers who wants to build SPA based web application, so they separate Vue from Django and Django only served as REST API provider

-2. Some tutorial cater for Django coupled with Vue to replace jQuery, however the setup is not suitable for complex Vue component and Vuex state management.
+2. Some tutorials cater for Django coupled with Vue to replace jQuery, however the setup is not suitable for complex Vue component and Vuex state management.

 ### What we want to achieve in this tutorial

-1. We want to tighthly coupled Vue with Django, so we can utilize the power of Django routing and template syntax
+1. We want to tightly couple Vue with Django, so we can utilize the power of Django routing and template syntax

 2. We want to utilize the power of Vue Single File Component (SFC) to build our application